nmfs-opensci/pkgdownTemplate/README.md

 The instructions will use the **usethis** and **pkgdown** packages.
 So install those.

+If you already have an R package that you just want to add a site for, please use [these instructions](https://noaa-fisheries-integrated-toolbox.github.io/resources/workshops/NOAA-pkgdown/).

 ## Step 1 Make sure the package builds

 1. Clone this GitHub repository and then open the new repository (on